April 19

 NATO established, today in 1949.
 The twelve countries that formed the North Atlantic Treaty Organisation were Belgium, Britain, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal and the United States.
 Since then it has grown to twenty-nine, Greece and Turkey joining in 1952, Germany in 1955, Spain in 1982, the Czech Republic, Hungary and Poland in 1999, Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia in 2004, Albania and Croatia in 2009, and Montenegro in 2017.

-The first artificial heart transplant was performed, today in 1969, in Houston, Texas, by Dr. Denton Cooley.
-You thought this was done by Christian Barnard?
-But that was the transplant of an authentic human heart, sixteen months earlier, in South Africa (see
+The first artificial heart transplant was performed, today in 1969, in Houston, Texas, by Dr. Denton Cooley

-December 3).
+Christian Barnard?
+But that was the transplant of an authentic human heart, sixteen months earlier, in South Africa (see Dec 3).
 This one was artificial, and the recipient was one Haskell Karp, aged 47, from Skokie, Illinois.
-It lasted 16 hours, then failed, after which a donor was found with a real heart and that was transplanted in its place.
-It lasted 32 hours.
+It lasted 16 hours, then failed, after which a donor was found with a real heart, and that was transplanted in its place.
+It lasted thirty-two hours.

 And just to add one more name to my list of Sherpa Ten-Zings (see

-July 24), Dr Michael E. DeBakey probably ought to get a mention too.
+July 24), Dr. Michael E. DeBakey probably ought to get a mention too.
 To read about the way Sir Edmund Cooley effectively pushed Sherpa DeBakey off the summit of Mount Transplant, click here

 And finally, irresistibly, this (my cartoon, much fun making it):